Statistical Inference for Covariate-Adaptive Randomization Procedures: Introduction

-This article is organized as follows.
-After introducing the framework and notations in Section \ref{sec:Framework}, we present our main theoretical results for statistical inference under covariate-adjusted randomization in Section \ref{sec:HypoTestGeneral}.
-Using the proposed theory, we study four specific randomization methods in terms of their conservativeness in hypothesis testing in Section \ref{sec:HypoTestSpecial}, and further propose a method to correct the conservative type I errors in Section \ref{sec:correction}.
-In Section \ref{sec:Simulation}, numerical studies are presented to illustrate the effectiveness of the proposed theory.
-Section \ref{sec:Conclusion} concludes with some remarks and future research topics.
-The main theoretical proofs are in Appendix.
+The general framework is introduced in Section \ref{sec:Framework}, and the theoretical results are presented in Section \ref{sec:HypoTestGeneral}.
+We study four specific randomization procedures in terms of their conservativeness in hypothesis testing in Section \ref{sec:HypoTestSpecial} and propose a corrected test in Section \ref{sec:correction}.
+In Section \ref{sec:Simulation} and \ref{sec:RealData}, numerical studies and a real data example are presented to illustrate the effectiveness of the proposed theory.
+The extension to logistic regression models is discussed in Section \ref{sec:Logistic}.
+Section \ref{sec:Conclusion} concludes with some remarks and suggested topics for future research.
+The technical proofs are given in the supplementary materials.